kquaziportfolio/kquaziportfolio.github.io/README.md

 This is a sample list of projects that I have worked on since 2018 and have curated here to showcase different languages and frameworks!<br><br>
 ## ACAT (Internship Project)
 ACAT (acronym for Assistive Context-Aware Toolkit) is an iconic open-source Intel Labs project that was originally designed to help Stephen Hawking communicate.
 During my 2019 internship with Intel's Anticipatory Computing Lab, I worked on adding sentence prediction to the project.
-For more information, see my [fork of the project](https://github.com/kquaziportfolio/Intel-Labs-ACAT) or [the main project](https://github.com/intel/acat)<br><br>
+For more information, see my [fork of the project](https://github.com/kquaziportfolio/Intel-Labs-ACAT) or [the main project](https://github.com/intel/acat)<br><br> IMPORTANT NOTE: Due to the structure of the project, there is only one GitHub commiter for the project.
 ## SCU Discord Bot (Team Project)
 This is the Discord bot for the Santa Clara University Discord server.
 I worked on this project with the two founders, [Jason Vu](https://github.com/jasonanhvu) and [Samuel Stephen](https://github.com/Saamstep).
 For more information, see [the main project](https://github.com/jasonanhvu/scu-discord-bot).<br><br>
 ## RSALib